Your 2022 Monthly Financial Planner

-In addition, focus on your investment accounts.
+Focus on your investment accounts this month.
 Review your asset allocations and determine whether your current portfolio is properly positioned for your circumstances and risk tolerance.

 There is such a thing as having too much cash.
 Look at your emergency fund.
 Most households need 3-6 months’ worth of emergency fund money in cash.
-An experienced wealth advisor can help you find the right balance.
+An experienced wealth advisor at Washington Wealth Advisors can help you find the right balance.

 An Investment Objective statement is important for you and your advisor to ensure your investments are helping you reach your goals.
 If you’re retired or are approaching retirement, you may want to complement your objectives with a retirement policy statement that addresses your retirement spending strategies.